 For example, your high-level goal may be to grow business by 50 percent.
-A corresponding specific objective could be to create a marketing plan with at least three strategies to connect with our target audience and provide value.
-A smaller goal as part of that objective would be to build a consistent flow of thought leadership assets through a blog by publishing one blog a week.
+A corresponding specific objective could be to create a marketing plan with at least three strategies to connect with your target audience and provide value.
+A smaller goal as part of that objective would be to build a consistent flow of thought-leadership assets through a blog, by publishing one post a week.

 Identify roadblocks and KPIs